-In these few upcoming posts, I would like to focus on a hot topic in the US consumer realm, and one close to our hearts: rice.
+A few years ago, this was a hot topic in the US consumer realm, and one close to our hearts: rice.
 This is an issue all too important to ignore, especially for families that frequently eat rice-based meals, and one that impacts both children and adults.
-Today’s post will provide the background and some key details a consumer should know.
-My goal is to assimilate some of the latest reports and recommendations from various respected national and international bodies to provide you – parents – the information you need to make the best food decisions for yourself and your family.
+Today’s article will provide the background and some key details a consumer should know.
+My goal is to assimilate some of the pertinent reports and recommendations from various respected national and international bodies to provide you – parents – the information you need to make the best food decisions for yourself and your family.

 So what’s the Deal on Arsenic & Rice?